HubSpot integration: Installation and setup

 - You can select a maximum of three fields to update existing records, for example, First Name, Last Name and Email.

 12. When you’re happy with your settings, click Save.

 13. Now you’ll see that the integration is active in the Connect panel.
 You can untoggle the switch to deactivate it.

 14. You can also click the three dots to Edit or Delete your integration.

 If you can't toggle the switch to activate the integration, and you see an error message like the one below, click Edit to update your mappings, and then hit Save.

 When people submit your typeform, you’ll see the new Contacts, Companies, and Deals created in your HubSpot account:

 For the full list of HubSpot field mappings, head to this article.

 You can follow the steps in this HubSpot article to uninstall the Typeform app from your HubSpot account.
-When disconnecting the integration, your submissions and data will remain in HubSpot, but they will be deleted when the Typeform integration is uninstalled.
+When disconnecting or uninstalling the integration, your submissions and data will remain in HubSpot.